Employment Options for F-1 Students

 - Students on OPT are allowed to work for more than one employer or change employers provided that the new job is directly related to the student’s area of study.

 - All students engaged in OPT who wish to travel outside the United States are subject to the same travel requirements as a regular F-1 student.
 Visit Travel Guidelines for more information; however it is strongly advised that the student has a job offer in hand and their EAD card before re-entry.
-Review the OPT Packet (link) for information on the documents needed for the application.
-Once you have collected the necessary documentation, make an appointment with the student advisor to request OPT.
-The OPT application packet can be found on our Forms page.

 Employment Options for J-1 Students

 Several types of employment are available to international J-1 students.
 The main categories include on-campus employment, academic training related to course of study, and employment based on economic circumstances.

 J-1 Student On-Campus Employment

 Academic Training refers to work, training, or experience that is related to a J-1 student’s field of study.
 Academic Training is permitted at any stage of a student’s program, either while the student is enrolled in school or after the completion date of the academic program.

 - The student must have maintained legal J-1 status and be in good academic standing.

 - The student must be in the United States primarily to study rather than to engage in academic training.

 - Academic training must be done with a specific employer or training site, and be directly related to the major field of study listed on the DS-2019.
 A specific description of the training opportunity is required.